-(b) In March 2009, the Company purchased 300,000 units of Tumi at a cost of \$45,000.
+(b) In March 2009 the Company purchased 300,000 units of Tumi at a cost of \$45,000.
 Each unit comprised one common share and one share purchase warrant, with each warrant entitling the Company to purchase an additional common share at an exercise price of \$0.25 per share expiring on March 25, 2012.
 The Company may be forced to exercise the warrants if the common shares trade at a weighted average price of \$0.40 per common share for a period of 20 consecutive trading days.
 At the time of purchase the Company assigned a \$45,000 fair value to the common shares and \$nil fair value to the warrants.

-As at August 31, 2011, the quoted market value of the 300,000 common shares of Tumi was \$37,500 and the fair value of the Tumi warrants was determined to be \$3,000, estimated using the Black-Scholes option pricing model with the following assumptions: dividend yield - 0%; expected volatility - 81%; a risk-free interest rate of 1.07%; and an expected life of seven months.
+As at February 29, 2012 the quoted market value of the 300,000 common shares of Tumi was \$28,500 and the fair value of the Tumi warrants was determined to be \$6, estimated using the Black-Scholes option pricing model with the following assumptions: dividend yield - 0%; expected volatility - 113%; a risk-free interest rate of 0.87%; and an expected life of one month.